Kuwait Work Visa

 Why Work in Kuwait?

 Kuwait is one of the wealthiest countries in the Middle East, known for high, tax-free salaries, strong job demand, and a growing economy.
-The country has a GDP of over USD 184 billion, modern infrastructure, reliable healthcare, and a large expatriate workforce.
+The country has a GDP of approximately USD 134–145 billion, modern infrastructure, reliable healthcare, and a large expatriate workforce.
 More than 70% of workers in Kuwait are foreigners, including many Indians.

 Kuwait offers safe cities, easy travel access to GCC countries, and employer-sponsored benefits such as accommodation, transportation, flights, and health insurance, making it an attractive destination for skilled professionals.